The Lurking Fear: III. What the Red Glare Meant

 Having spent several weeks delving into the Martense family history, the hunter returns to Tempest Mountain, determined to solve the mystery once and for all.
 Now convinced that the horror plaguing the mountain is connected to the Martense family, he believes the entity to be the ghost of Jan Martense.
-He has learned that mansion was built by Gerrit Martense, a Dutch merchant from New Amsterdam who disliked the British conquest of the North American colonies and constructed the remote mansion to take advantage of its solitude.
+He has learned that the mansion was built by Gerrit Martense, a Dutch merchant from New Amsterdam who disliked the British conquest of the North American colonies and constructed the remote mansion to take advantage of its solitude.

 There, Martense's family grew increasingly isolated from the outside world.
 They soon grew to intermarrying with the various squatters and servants living around the estate.
 The resulting offspring would spread out across the valley and eventually became the current population of mountain men, but the core family stuck to their mansion, becoming ever more insular.
-Martense, struck by an unusual restlessness, had joined the colonial army, and he was the only source of information on the rest of the family that had ever reached the outside world.
+Jan Martense, struck by an unusual restlessness, had joined the colonial army, and he was the only source of information on the rest of the family that had ever reached the outside world.
 However, upon returning home six years later, he found himself treated as an outsider and made plans to leave, which he told a friend about in letters.

-This correspondence soon stopped however, and when his friend visited the mansion in 1763, he was told that Martense had been fatally struck by lightning during a thunderstorm.
-Jan's friend did not believe this, especially due to the Martenses disturbing behavior, and upon discovering the grave realized that Martense had been murdered.
+This correspondence soon stopped however, and when his friend visited the mansion in 1763, he was told that Jan Martense had been fatally struck by lightning during a thunderstorm.
+Jan's friend did not believe this, especially due to the Martenses disturbing behavior, and upon discovering the grave realized that Jan Martense had been murdered.
 Though the family were not convicted due to lack of evidence, they were completely shunned by their neighbours.
 The Martenses soon disappeared entirely, the only signs of continued existence being an occasional light seen in the windows of the mansion, last witnessed in 1810.
 In 1816, a posse searched the mansion, discovering that the Martenses had seemingly disappeared.
 The mansion itself was in complete disarray, and had several improvised additions, as it seemed like the family had kept expanding, presumably through inbreeding.

 The hunter finds his way to the mansion and digs up Jan Martense's grave, hoping to find some way of setting his spirit to rest.
 Instead, he falls through the ground into a mysterious burrow.
 There, he briefly encounters a goblin-like creature lurking in the shadows, which he views through the light of his pocket torch.
-A sudden lightning-strike hits the tunnel, allowing the reporter to quickly escape, where he sees a distant red glare.
+A sudden lightning-strike hits the tunnel, allowing the hunter to quickly escape, where he sees a distant red glare.
 Only days later does he find out what the glare is – a burning cabin with one of the creatures inside.